iku123/myproject/README.md

 # myproject
 Practice
-this is my forst commit
+this is my first commit.today.